Laser Cap Reviews:

 While both laser caps have similar features, there are some differences between the illumiflow 272 laser cap and the Kiierr laser cap.
 For one, Kiierr will cost you at least $46 more than illumiflow's base price.
 We mention base price because illumiflow also offers up to $300 off in rebates.

 These two also differ when it comes to their refund policies.
 While Kiierr does offer one extra month for returns, they have a fairly tricky return process.
-For one, you have to use the laser cap for the full amount of time.
-You also have to prove it didn't work with before and after photos and then pay a restocking fee.
+You have to prove it didn't work with before and after photos and then pay a restocking fee.
 In comparison, the illumiflow refund policy has a no-questions-asked promise.
 If you are at all unhappy, you can get a refund without jumping through hoops.

 So, as you can see, while these laser caps do have a lot in common, there are a few differences to consider when making your investment.